 Everything gets tossed in a bowl, and then put in a jar or zippered plastic bag and set in the fridge for 12-24 hours.
 Once the strawberries stop expressing their juice, and the color is a vibrant red, strain out the strawberries and store the cold process strawberry syrup in a clean jar.

 Yes!
-Because it’s not cooked or pasteurized, this fresh syrup MUST be refrigerated.
+Because this strawberry syrup is not cooked or pasteurized, the fresh syrup MUST be refrigerated.

-This homemade strawberry simple syrup will last about 10-12 days, but if you want it to last longer, add ½ to 1 oz of vodka to the mix to keep it from spoiling.
+This strawberry simple syrup will last about 10-12 days in the fridge.
+If you want it to last longer, add ½ to 1 oz of vodka to the mix to keep it from spoiling.
 Because it isn’t cooked, its shelf life is not as long.

-Wondering how to use strawberry simple syrup in cocktails?
-It’s an amazing substitution for any recipe that calls for simple syrup, from whiskey cocktails like an Old Fashioned or a Whiskey Sour, to Margaritas, Daiquiris, Mojitos, Collins, Spiked Lemonades and more.
+Wondering how to use this strawberry syrup for drinks and cocktails?
+This is an amazing substitution for any recipe that calls for simple syrup, from whiskey cocktails like an Old Fashioned or a Whiskey Sour, to Margaritas, Daiquiris, Mojitos, Collins, Spiked Lemonades and more.

 Here are just a few to get you started: